-Conformity with SKDC Planning Local Plan Policy: EN1 - Protection and Enhancement of the Character of the District EN3: Green Infrastructure
+Conformity with SKDC Planning Policy: EN1 - Protection and Enhancement of the Character of the District

-Conformity with NPPF: Section 8 (para 75); paragraphs 203-206-15.
-Conserving and enhancing the natural environment
+Conformity with NPPF: Section 8 (para 75); paragraphs 203-206

-135 The Neighbourhood Plan includes a Delivery Strategy which establishes the evidenced need for infrastructure within the Parish, prepared on behalf of the Parish Council in response to local consultation.
-If a CIL is adopted by SKDC, the The Parish Council may draw on the 'neighbourhood element' of CIL to provide funds towards those items identified in the Delivery Strategy, and it is hoped SKDC will also consider the items in the Delivery Strategy when identifying any planning conditions or sSection106 agreements where appropriate and feasible.
+132 The Neighbourhood Plan includes a Delivery Strategy which establishes the evidenced need for infrastructure within the Parish, prepared on behalf of the Parish Council in response to local consultation.
+If a CIL is adopted by SKDC, the Parish Council may draw on the 'neighbourhood element' of CIL to provide funds towards those items identified in the Delivery Strategy, and it is hoped SKDC will also consider the items in the Delivery Strategy when identifying any planning conditions or s.106 agreements where appropriate and feasible.

-All new development must provide necessary and appropriate new facilities on site or contribute to off-site facilities as required either by means of planning condition, s-Section 106 agreements or use of Community Infrastructure Levy (CIL) as appropriate.
+All new development must provide necessary and appropriate new facilities on site or contribute to off-site facilities as required either by means of planning condition, s.
+106 or use of Community Infrastructure Levy (CIL) as appropriate.